snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 ## Prerequisites
 - **ServiceNow Instance URL**: To connect to your ServiceNow data, you need your organization's ServiceNow instance URL.
 Your organization's ServiceNow instance URL typically looks like `https://your-organization-name.service-now.com`.
 (Don’t have one?
 [Check how to create a test instance](https://www.youtube.com/watch?v=OTdzVLqpFHY))
-- **Service Account**: To connect to ServiceNow and allow Microsoft Graph Connector to update knowledge articles regularly, you need a service account with read access to specific ServiceNow table records.
+- **Service Account**: To connect to ServiceNow and allow Microsoft Graph connector to update knowledge articles regularly, you need a service account with read access to specific ServiceNow table records.
 The service account needs read access to the following **ServiceNow table records** to successfully crawl various entities.

    Feature | Read access required tables | Description
    --- | --- | ---